nekiter/beholder_scanner/README.md

 ## Why this exists?

 The main goal of this solution is scaning process memory for automatization.
-This process can be a browser, a game, or any software that doesn't has a API for automatization.
+This process can be a browser, a game, or any software that doesn't has an API for automatization.

 ## Why implement a process scanner?